-Rational Solution

-Computer Power One vast computational resour

-is like Electricity Global management, Mutual sharing of the

-Can hardly be stored if not used resource
+Rational Solution Computer Power is like Electricity One vast computational resource 1.
+Global management, Can hardly be stored if not used 2.
+Mutual sharing of the resource

-However CPU cycles are harder to share than electricity Production cannot be adjusted ce
+However CPU cycles are harder to share than electricity Production cannot be adjusted